 - And Naso Contadino, offering Italian wines we likely weren’t even aware of so we could experience what flavours there are across the Atlantic.

-But our moments of clarity can come from the most interesting places—let me tell you three things that really stuck with me from the evening I spent at Creeds!
+But our moments of clarity can come from the most interesting places—let me tell you three things that stuck with me from the evening I spent at Creeds!

 Three Things I Took With Me From My Night at Creeds